RL4CO: an Extensive Reinforcement Learning for Combinatorial Optimization Benchmark: : Vision and Software

 During the development of \our{}, we wanted to make it as simple as possible to integrate reproducible and standardized code adhering to the latest guidelines.
-As a main template for our codebase, we use Lightning-Hydra-Template \footnote{\href{https://github.com/ashleve/lightning-hydra-template}{https://github.com/ashleve/lightning-hydra-template}} which we acknowledge being a solid starting point for reproducible deep learning.
+As a main template for our codebase, we use Lightning-Hydra-Template \footnote{\url{https://github.com/ashleve/lightning-hydra-template}} which we believe is a solid starting point for reproducible deep learning.
 We further discuss framework choices below.